 RSUs are awards that are denominated in a hypothetical equivalent number of shares of HSNi's common stock.
 At the time of grant, HSNi determines if the RSUs will be settled in cash, stock or both.
 The value to the holder of the RSU is based upon the market value of HSNi's stock when the RSUs vest.
 Compensation expense for RSUs granted under the Plan is measured at the grant date as the fair market value of HSNi's common stock and expensed ratably over the vesting term.
-Compensation expense for RSUs granted prior to the spin-off was measured as the fair value of IAC common stock on the original grant date plus any additional fair value measured at the spin-off date as a result of the modifications discussed previously.
 The RSUs are generally subject to service-based vesting over a three to five year term.
-HSNi's Board of Directors were granted approximately 41,000 and 118,000 RSUs during the years ended December 31, 2010 and 2009, respectively, which have graded vesting over a two-year period.

-A summary of the status of the nonvested RSUs, including the Adjusted Awards and awards granted under the Plan, as of December 31, 2010 and changes during the vear ended December 31, 2010 is as follows:
+A summary of the status of the nonvested RSUs, including awards granted under the Plan and by IAC prior to the Spin-off, as of December 31, 2011 and changes during the year ended December 31, 2011 is as follows: